aromatt/exercises/longitude/README.md

 # Overview

-The script `longitude.py` takes in lines of longitude as input, and outputs the number of cities intersected by each input longitude line.
-The program uses a database (loaded from CSV) containing city longitude ranges.
+The script `longitude.py` takes in longitude lines as input, and prints the number of cities intersected by each input longitude line.
+The program uses a database (loaded from CSV) containing the longitude ranges covered by cities around the world.

 ## Problem